Instructors

 Lecturer in Genetic Counseling, Departments of Pathology & Cell Biology and Ophthalmology

-Fieldwork Supervisor: Ophthalmologic Genetics, Laboratory Genetic Counseling
+Fieldwork Supervisor: Adult Genetics (Ophthalmology Genetics), Lab-Based Genetic Counseling

 Megan completed her genetic counseling graduate education at Sarah Lawrence College.
 She is an ABGC board-certified genetic counselor and part of the Interdepartmental Genetic Counseling Program at Columbia, bridging the Ophthalmology Department and the Precision Genomics Laboratory.